cstybert/dcr-blockchain/README.md

 ### FullNode
 A full node is responsible for generating transactions and propagating these throughout the network.
 This node consists of a frontend user interface and a backend node process.
-To start a full node, run the `start-node.sh` script like so: `./start-node.sh [FrontendPort] [BackendPort]`.
+To start a full node, run the `start-fullnode.sh` script like so: `./start-fullnode.sh [FrontendPort] [BackendPort]`.
-Example use case: `./start-node.sh 8080 4300` starts a frontend running on port `8080` and a full node process on port `4300`.
+Example use case: `./start-fullnode.sh 8080 4300` starts a frontend running on port `8080` and a full node process on port `4300`.

 ### Node Blockchain State
 You can see the state of a node's blockchain in the `blockchain[Port].json` file, where `Port` is the port of the node which the blockchain relates to.